-Article 1235 NCCP provides that arbitrators can only be challenged for reasons arising after the conclusion of the submission agreement designating them.
+Article 1235 of the NCCP provides that arbitrators can only be challenged for reasons arising after the conclusion of the submission agreement designating them.

 As far as the grounds for a challenge are concerned, these are not set out in the Luxembourg law on arbitration.
 However, case law confirms that the grounds and procedure for challenging an arbitrator are the same as those used to challenge a judge (Article 521 of the NCCP).
 Among the nine grounds listed in this article, an arbitrator could be challenged if:

-- he or she is a relative of one party; - he or she (or a relative of such) is having a dispute on the same subject or having a dispute with one of the parties; - he or she has in the past advised one of the parties on the same subject; - he or she has been invited by one of the parties to their house since the beginning of the proceeding; or - he or she has received a present from one of the parties since then.
+- they are a relative of one party; - they (or a relative of such) are having a dispute on the same subject or having a dispute with one of the parties; - they have in the past advised one of the parties on the same subject; - they have been invited by one of the parties to their house since the beginning of the proceeding; or - they have received a present from one of the parties since then.

 It should be noted that only the party filing the challenge has the capacity to be party to such procedure.
-From the day of the judgment on the challenge, the challenging party has 15 days to lodge an appeal (Article 535 NCCP).
+From the day of the judgment on the challenge, the challenging party has 15 days to lodge an appeal (Article 535 of the NCCP).

-During arbitral proceedings, parties can unanimously decide to dismiss one or several arbitrators (Article 1229 NCCP).
+During arbitral proceedings, parties can unanimously decide to dismiss one or several arbitrators (Article 1229 of the NCCP).
 As there are not specific provisions in respect of the procedure for the designation of substitute arbitrators, the latter should be designated in the same manner as the original arbitrators.